rtyle/ping4pow/README.md

 States can be entered through a switch action in the user interface.
 These states/switches are:

-0. `Stop`.
+0. `stop`.
 When on, the state machine is stopped.
 Turn off to advance to state 1.
 1. Wait for `ping none`.
 Then advance to state 2.
 2. Wait while `ping none`.
 Then advance to state 3; otherwise, retreat to state 1.
 3. Wait for `ping all`.
 Then advance to state 4.
 4. Wait while `ping all`.
 Then advance to state 5; otherwise, retreat to state 3.
-5. `Power cycle`.
+5. `power cycle`.
 Turn power off, pause, turn power on and then start over in state 1.

 In addition, ping4pow exposes